kcudding/ecotheory.github.io/teach/density-independent.md

 ## [1] 2073.6
 ```

-Instead of repeating this R0 multiplication several times, we can calculate population sizes at any generation by raising net reproductive rate to the power of t (time):
+Instead of repeating this R0 multiplication several times, we can calculate population sizes at any generation by raising the net reproductive rate to the power of t (time):

 $$N_{t}=N_{0}*(R_0)^t$$